-There are two parts to this field work unit: theoretical and practical.
-For the successful completion of this course, students are required to complete both components:
+For the successful completion of this subject, students are required to complete both the theoretical and practical components.

 The practical ministry component will be undertaken in a ministry setting chosen by you and negotiated with the Field Education Coordinator.
 You will be expected to engage in:

 At the end of the year you will be expected to collect feedback evaluations of your practical ministry work from your supervisor and at least two other people.

 Students enrolling in this unit need to be in a position to organise and engage in supervised ministry experience in line with the expectations outlined above.
 The Field Education Coordinator, Graham Stanton, is available to assist and advise you regarding arrangements for your practical ministry experience.Contact Graham Stanton